riptano/hector-jpa/README.markdown

 * Continue working with OpenJPA to make this part of the Open JPA Core
 * Convert client from Hector Thrift to CQL JDBC compliant driver
-* Remove client site composite row secondary indexing and use the Distributed Lucene Index.
-This depends on this issue.  https://issues.apache.org/jira/browse/CASSANDRA-2915
+* Remove client side composite row secondary indexing and use the Distributed Lucene Index.
+This depends on this issue.  https://issues.apache.org/jira/browse/CASSANDRA-2915.
+Vote for it please.

 # Querying